 The rule of derivative domicile in section 103(1)(f) applies to unemancipated minor children of a parent who is in the military as in the case of any other parent.
 Nothing in section 103(1)(c) should be taken as providing for derivative domicile for an emancipated child of a parent who is in the military service, where the principle of derivative domicile would be inapplicable if the parent were not in the military.

 Any member of the military forces of Canada stationed at a military base located in Colorado, or the dependent of any such member, is allowed to receive in-state tuition status at any institution of higher education in Colorado.
 However, no member of the Canadian military shall be considered to be stationed in Colorado unless he/she also maintains a full-time principal residence in this state.
 Section 106.

-In May 2009, the Colorado General Assembly enacted House Bill 09-1039 (“H.B.
-1039”).
-H.B.
-1039 provides in-state tuition status to students honorably discharged from the military.
-Beginning with the 2009 fall semester, each institution of higher education in Colorado shall adopt a policy granting in-state tuition status to any enrolled student who provides documentation that he/she has been honorably discharged from the United States military and who meets, for any length of time, the presumptions and rules for maintaining a Colorado domicile, as described in section 103.
+Section 23-7-108.5 provides in-state tuition status to veterans honorably discharged from the military.
+Each institution of higher education in Colorado is required under this provision to adopt a policy granting in-state tuition status to any enrolled student who provides documentation that he/she has been honorably discharged from the United States military and who meets, for any length of time, the presumptions and rules for maintaining a Colorado domicile, as described in section 103.

-Finally, no student classified as an in-state student solely as a result of H.B.
-1039 (to be codified at C.R.S. § 23-7-108.5) shall be counted as a resident student for any purpose other than tuition classification; however, beginning with the 2011 fall semester, students classified as an in-state student pursuant to section 108.5 shall be eligible to received the COF stipend, pursuant to Article 18.
+Finally, no student classified as an in-state student solely as a result of section 23-7-108.5 shall be counted as a resident student for any purpose other than tuition classification; however, beginning with the 2011 fall semester, students classified as an in-state student pursuant to section 108.5 shall be eligible to receive the COF stipend, pursuant to Article 18.

 Section 5.2 Aliens